 “Toward the end of the first year, babies begin crawling and walking, even if we could keep them in the wooden sling, they would have outgrown it.
 In the old days, at this point, it became difficult to bring the child along to search for food.
 Our husbands were often hunting during the day; in any case, they were not usually responsible for young boys or for girls of any age.
 Fortunately, we could count on our female relatives for help.
 When we needed to gather food, we could leave our child with our sisters, mothers, or grandmothers.
 Of course, there were times to reciprocate and look after their children while they collected food.”ibid

-In this culture, crawling was discouraged in so much as leaving your baby on the ground was considered mistreatment but they recognize that at some point the child is going to be too big and active to be carried or otherwise prevented from crawling even though it presents a problem for foraging.
-So they use cooperative breeding, in which other members of the group care for each other’s children, taking time away from gathering food, to ensure everyone’s survival.
+In this culture, crawling was discouraged, in fact, leaving your baby on the ground was considered mistreatment.
+But they recognized that at some point the child is going to be too big and active to be carried or otherwise prevented from crawling even though it presents a problem for foraging.
+So they use what’s known as cooperative breeding strategies in which members of the community care for each other’s children, taking time away from gathering food, to ensure everyone’s survival.

 Wogeo, New Guinea